10 Must-Dos in the Bay of Islands

 If you’re itching to do something crazy like a skydive in New Zealand, then the Bay of Islands is an awesome place to do it.
 When the weather is good, you get the best drop zone in the country right on the beach!
-There are three heart-thumping heights to choose from and great photo packages if you want to capture the action.
+There are three heart-thumping heights to choose from with Skydive Bay of Islands and great photo packages if you want to capture the action.
 To check out more skydives around new Zealand, take a look at 12 Places to Tandem Skydive in New Zealand.

-6. Go Scuba DIving or snorkelling
+6. Go Scuba Diving or snorkelling

-The waters of the Bay of Islands are teaming with life from marine mammals to all sorts of fish.
+The waters of the Bay of Islands are teeming with life from marine mammals to all sorts of fish.
 While some cruise and sailing companies offer snorkelling trips, there are also various scuba diving operators in the area taking divers to reefs, wrecks and underwater caves.
 There’s plenty to see in the kelp forests around the Bay of Islands, so pop on your mask and snorkel and start exploring!